 Instructor: Dr George Bertram (Stratigraphic Research Int., Glasgow, United Kingdom)

-Duration: 2 days

-CPD Points: 10

-Language: English

-Level: Intermediate

 Seismic data contain a wealth of information if you know where and how to look for them.
 Using a number of seismic based examples and 'hands on" interpretation exercises from different geological settings worldwide, attendees will learn how to identify different depositional environments, predict facies, (especially reservoir, source rock and seal) measure water depths, calculate subsidence trends, recognize and quantify sea-level changes and, where appropriate, determine the paleo weather conditions.
 Issues of flattening and datuming to improve the understanding of basin evolution will also be addressed.